inhopark94/FGSM-Adversarial-Attack/README.md

 python version 3.7.5

-make a new anaconda enviroment : conda create -n name python=3.7.5 pytorch, torchvision, cudatoolkit download : conda install pytorch torchvision cudatoolkit=10.2 -c pytorch (pytorch hompage explains details)
+* make a new anaconda enviroment conda create -n name python=3.7.5

+* pytorch, torchvision, cudatoolkit download :
+conda install pytorch torchvision cudatoolkit=10.2 -c pytorch (pytorch hompage explains details)

+* matplotlib
-matplotlib : conda install matplotlib
+conda install matplotlib

 you can write the code in the directory where you download the file.

 python WhiteBox.py
 python BlackBox.py

-The WhiteBox.py file is about the fgsm attack which is very famous.
+The WhiteBox.py file is about the fgsm attack.
 The code was made with reference to the pytorch site.
 * paper : Explaining and harnessing adversarial examples.(https://arxiv.org/abs/1412.6572)
 * pytorch site